krateoplatformops/github-provider-kog-chart/README.md

 ### Resource examples

 You can find example resources for each supported resource type in the `/samples` folder of the chart.
-These examples Custom Resources (CRs) show every possible field that can be set in the resource based reflected on the Custom Resource Definitions (CRDs) that are generated and installed in the cluster.

 ## Authentication